What every best Bread Machines has:

 Jessica Harlan, About.com's cooking equipment guide, reviews four bread machines here, each gets a thorough overview.
 Although it's clear she tested each model, she shares very little of her personal experiences with the machine; rather, she focuses more on features and general pros and cons.

-Michelle Palin writes a popular blog for the gluten-free, dairy-adverse crowd that includes recipes and suggestions.
+Michelle Palin writes a popular blog for those who avoid gluten and dairy.
+It includes recipes and suggestions.
 She recommends two Cuisinart models for making gluten-free bread, the BMKR-200 PC and the Cuisinart CBK 100, but notes that there are other brands with gluten-free settings as well.